18 Top Guatemala Packing List Items for 2023 + What to Wear & NOT to Bring

 View NordVPN.com Options ➜

-It’s always good to have activated charcoal tablets on hand just in case you fall victim to food poisoning or Giardia.
+It’s always good to have activated charcoal tablets on hand, just in case you fall victim to food poisoning or Giardia.
 Traveling in Guatemala tends to involve lengthy bus journeys where the opportunity for bathroom breaks is scarce.
-Activated charcoal tablets will come to your rescue if you happen to fall sick on a travel day.
+Activated charcoal tablets will come to your rescue if you happen to fall sick on a travel day and will detoxify harmful bacteria from your system more quickly.

 Activated Charcoal